Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/webview.md

 To Initialize WebView and create a WebView object, follow these steps:

-1. To use the `Tizen.WebView` namespace in your application, call the `Tizen.WebView.Chromium.Initialize` method before the start of the main loop, as shown in the following code snippet:
+1. To use the `Tizen.WebView` namespace in your application, call the `Tizen.WebView.Chromium.Initialize` method before the start of the main loop:

     ```
     Elementary.Initialize();